 There are two key benefits to outlining a strategic advertising learning agenda.

-1: Reduce cost & increase impact of testing
+1: Reduce cost & increase the impact of testing

-Whenever a/b tests are run, there’s a cost to that test (ie. cost to creative assets, cost to the run test, opportunity cost from holdout groups).
-The learning agenda reduces this cost because it enables you to prioritize tests based on the resources available and potential impact.
+Whenever a/b tests are run, there’s a cost to that test (i.e., cost to creative assets, cost to the run test, opportunity cost from holdout groups).
+The learning agenda reduces this cost because it enables you to prioritize tests based on available resources and potential impact.
 It means we focus only on tests that are easy to run but are most likely to drive the biggest results.

-When previous tests are outlined and documented, it means that a/b tests are additive not duplicative.
-We can also stagger tests in a way that allows us to incrementally learn about the consumer, instead of testing tactical items that would only impact the campaign in that moment.
+When previous tests are outlined and documented, it means that a/b tests are additive, not duplicative.
+We can also stagger tests in a way that allows us to learn about the consumer incrementally instead of testing tactical items that would only impact the campaign at that moment.